t2trg/hypermedia/terminology.md

 #### Request
 A request specifies the [resource](#resource) targeted by the method invocation and the method to invoke.
 Depending on the method, a request may contain a [representation](#representation) and further request parameters.

+#### Stateless
+Every [request](#request) is expected to not assume any state at a server other than resource state.
+(In particular, any state from a previous interaction that was not the result of applying the method to the resource.)

 #### Response
 A response specifies the outcome of invoking a method on a [resource](#resource).
 Depending on the outcome, a response may contain a [representation](#representation) and further response parameters.

 #### Representation
-A representation is the serialization, for example, of a (current or desired) resource state or an outcome, as a sequence of bytes, labeled with metadata.
+A representation is the serialization of, for example, a (current or desired) resource state or an outcome as a sequence of bytes, labeled with metadata.

 #### Augmented Representation
 An augmented representation refers to not only a single document of a specific media type, but also any metadata serialized through other protocol capabilities, and additional linked documents that contain further metadata that facilitates constructing affordances from the initial representation document.